Doylestown Equitable Distribution Lawyers

 - The contribution of each spouse to marital property

 Equitable distribution seeks to recognize each spouse’s contribution (financial or otherwise) to the marriage and the wealth built up by the couple.
 As a result, marital misconduct, such as infidelity, is not a factor considered by the courts in determining equitable distribution.

-Our equitable distribution attorneys have extensive experience helping clients with complex equitable distribution issues, such as the valuation and distribution of high-worth or complex assets like brokerage accounts, real estate, or business interests.
+Our equitable distribution attorneys in Doylestown have extensive experience helping clients with complex equitable distribution issues, such as the valuation and distribution of high-worth or complex assets like brokerage accounts, real estate, or business interests.
 We also help clients uncover assets hidden by their spouses in anticipation of divorce.
 We are also adept at guiding clients through negotiation to resolve equitable distribution issues, helping clients to reach an amicable resolution to any disputes.
 But our firm is perfectly prepared to go to court to fight to get our clients a fair distribution of the marital estate.

 One of the most important issues in most divorces is the division of assets and liabilities between the spouses.
 This is why it is critical to have excellent legal representation to guide you through the equitable distribution process.
 For over 65 years, the attorneys of Rubin, Glickman, Steinberg & Gifford have helped couples across Pennsylvania fairly divide their marital assets and liabilities.
 Our attorneys are especially adept with resolving equitable distribution disputes efficiently and amicably, leading to settlement between spouses.
 Of course, if an amicable settlement cannot be reached, we are more than ready to go to court to fight for clients’ rights and interests and ensure they receive a fair distribution of the marital estate.